Languisher/Computer-Organization-Project-202406/README.md

 Project of the course Computer Organization

-Author: English version of the project: by Languisher
+Author: Nan Lin and Yanxu Meng

+The requirement of the project can be found [here](assignment/Projet.pdf).

-The PDF file can be found [here](report/build/report.pdf)
+The PDF version of the report can be found [here](report/build/report.pdf).

 ## Guidance to execute gtkwave in Exercise 5